Meet Carmel

 A brief break away from Parliament in 2011-2014 saw Carmel become Chief Executive of Vaka Tautua, a national ‘by Pacific, for Pacific’, health, disability and social services provider.

-In the current Labour Government, Carmel serves as the Minister for Social Development and Employment, Minister for Arts, Culture and Heritage and Minister for ACC.
-She has previously held the portfolios of Associate Pacific Peoples and Minister for Disability Issues.
+In the current Labour Government, Carmel serves as the Minister for Social Development and Employment, Minister for Arts, Culture and Heritage and Associate Minister of Foreign Affairs (Pacific Region).
+She also serves as the 20th Deputy Prime Minister of New Zealand, the first Pacific and third female in the role.